TrueNASTrueNAS Nightly Development Documentation

 Emailsupport@ixsystems.com

-Logging Into the SCALE UI
+Logging Into the TrueNAS UI

 Use a computer with access to the same network as the TrueNAS system.
-Enter the host name and domain or IP address assigned to the primary network interface in a web browser to connect to the SCALE web interface.
+Enter the host name and domain or IP address assigned to the primary network interface in a web browser to connect to the TrueNAS web interface.

-Starting with SCALE Bluefin 22.12.0, root account logins are deprecated for security hardening and to comply with Federal Information Processing Standards (FIPS).
-All TrueNAS users should create a local administrator account with all required permissions and begin using it to access TrueNAS.
+Root account logins are deprecated in TrueNAS Bluefin 22.12.0 or newer for security hardening and to comply with Federal Information Processing Standards (FIPS).
+All TrueNAS users should create an administrator account with all required permissions and begin using it to access TrueNAS.
 When the root user password is disabled, only an administrative user account can log in to the TrueNAS web interface.

-TrueNAS SCALE plans to permanently disable root account access in a future release.
+TrueNAS plans to permanently disable root account access in a future release.

 With the implementation of administrator accounts, the root user is no longer the default administrator username.

-Clean Installing SCALE
+Clean Installing TrueNAS

-The root user still exists but with the password disabled by default, which means only the admin user can log into the system.
+The root user still exists but with the password disabled by default, which means only the truenas_admin user can log into the system.
 You can activate the password for the root user for some limited uses, but you should return to a security-hardened operation by disabling the root password immediately after you finish with the limited use.

 After logging in with the root user credentials, you must immediately create the admin user account and then disable the root user password to comply with FIPS security hardening standards.